nuxy/aws-ec2-scum/README.md

 ## Game server defaults

 The container comes with a vanilla installation of [SCUM Dedicated Server](https://steamdb.info/app/3792580) which is configured to support _up to 3 players_ and broadcasts the server name "SCUM Server".
-The following ports need to be opened using [EC2 Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group).
+The following ports need to be opened using a [EC2 Security Group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/working-with-security-groups.html#creating-security-group) policy.

-### Ports
+### Ports to open

 | Port | Protocol | Description                                      |
 |------|----------|--------------------------------------------------|